Stacey Abrams' campaign: 'We do not accept' Kemp declaring victory in Georgia governor race

 “Based on what we know right now with the votes that are outstanding, it is impossible between the absentees and the provisionals that are outstanding.
 It is impossible for her to force this into a runoff or recount,” Kemp's campaign said Wednesday afternoon.

-But the Secretary of State's office, run by Kemp, said there aren't any votes left to county.
+But the Secretary of State's office, run by Kemp, said there aren't any votes left to count.

 According to the Kemp camp, there are about 22,000 provisional and around 3,000 mail-in ballots outstanding.
 Even if Abrams got every single one of those votes, that still wouldn't be enough.
 However Abrams' team said they are concerned about those numbers because there has been no data or proof offered to back that number up; they are looking into the numbers on their own.